Vocal pedagogy: Resonation

 Vocal resonation is the process by which the basic product of phonation is enhanced in timbre and/or intensity by the air-filled cavities through which it passes on its way to the outside air.
 Various terms related to the resonation process include amplification, enrichment, enlargement, improvement, intensification, and prolongation, although in strictly scientific usage acoustic authorities would question most of them.
-The main point to be drawn from these terms by a singer or speaker is that the end result of resonation is, or should be, to make a better sound.
+The main point to be drawn from these terms by a singer or speaker is that the result of resonation is, or should be, to make a better sound.

 There are seven areas that may be listed as possible vocal resonators.
 In sequence from the lowest within the body to the highest, these areas are the chest, the tracheal tree, the larynx itself, the pharynx, the oral cavity, the nasal cavity, and the sinuses.

 Research has shown that the larynx, the pharynx and the oral cavity are the main resonators of vocal sound, with the nasal cavity only coming into play in nasal consonants, or nasal vowels, such as those found in French.
 This main resonating space, from above the vocal folds to the lips is known as the vocal tract.
 Many voice users experience sensations in the sinuses that may be misconstrued as resonance.
 However, these sensations are caused by sympathetic vibrations, and are a result, rather than a cause, of efficient vocal resonance.